hamlim/ShirleysScheduler/frontend/JS documentation.md

 ### Dashboard (`dashboard.html`) {brief for user}

 #### Notes:
+* `#accept-btn` button is when a user accepts an invite, remove the invite and add to events in calendar, AJAX stuff?

 * Dashboard `#user-calendar` is a FullCalendar object
     * View is a week